Starbucks Dress Code: The Real Scoop on Clothing, Tattoos & Piercings

 You’re also permitted to wear head coverings such as a turban, hijab, headwrap as well as a plain or knotted headbands.

-As long as the jewelry doesn’t interfere with their work it’s fine.
+As long as the jewelry doesn’t interfere with their work, or food safety standards, it’s fine. (more on this in the Pro Tip below)

 Starbucks does allow their employees to have piercings and tattoos as long as it DOESN’T interfere with their work and is not offensive.

-When it comes to facial piercings, my friend told me that the Starbucks corporate policy is to only allow ONE facial piercing.
+When it comes to facial piercings, the Starbucks corporate policy is to only allow ONE facial piercing.

-But she said her manager does NOT enforce this strictly as she has a couple co-workers with multiple facial piercings and it hasn’t been an issue.
+My friend added that her manager does NOT enforce the “One Piercing” policy as she has a couple co-workers with multiple facial piercings and it hasn’t been an issue.

-Can I Wear Jeans With Holes or Rips?
+Jeans With Holes or Rips Are a No-No

 Starbucks employees are not allowed to wear jeans with holes or rips in them.